nssalim/game_night/README.md

-# time_travel
-Create a system for organizing and tracking gamer’s availability.
-Find best day to host a game night and send out emails to the attendees to let them know when to come.

 <h1>Dictionaries - Time Travel</h1>
 <h3>Create a system for organizing and tracking gamer’s availability.
 Find best day to host a game night and send out emails to the attendees to let them know when to come.</h3>